Acute Pesticide Exposure

 - Always keep poisons away from children.

 I use disinfectants to clean at work.
-How can I avoid an exposure to disinfectants?
+How can I avoid exposure to disinfectants?

 - Wear gloves and other protective gear as necessary.